myamashita/MISC_STUFF/ssh_on_WSL.md

 >-c "sudo /etc/init.d/ssh start"

-* Check Security options in Genereal tab
+* Check Security options in General tab
 **Run whether user is logged on or not**

 ## 6.Conclusion